gitpod-io/gitpod/README.md

 Gitpod is an open-source Kubernetes application providing fully-baked, collaborative development environments in your browser - powered by VS Code.

 Tightly integrated with GitLab, GitHub, and Bitbucket, Gitpod automatically and continuously prebuilds dev environments for all your branches.
-As a result team members can instantly start coding with fresh, ephemeral and fully-compiled dev environments - no matter if you are building a new feature, want to fix a bug or do a code review.
+As a result, team members can instantly start coding with fresh, ephemeral and fully-compiled dev environments - no matter if you are building a new feature, want to fix a bug or do a code review.

 ![image](https://user-images.githubusercontent.com/372735/90360227-6fc44180-e05b-11ea-8f66-71e96a836d78.png)